Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Have you ever thought of retargeting as playing fetch with a dog?

-And while you may not have a dog or started your first retargeting campaign yet, you know that getting good at something takes practice and experience.
+Now you may not have a dog, or a retargeting campaign, yet.
+But you know that getting good at something takes practice and experience.

 Retargeting is no different.